 Long Branch Stream Valley Park in Fairfax (4439 Glenn Rose St) is 156 acres.
 Take some time to meander down all the little trails of this beautiful park full of Virginia-native plants that also has mini bamboo forests and artfully abandoned cars in other areas.

 Middleridge Park in Fairfax (5426-A Governor Yeardley Drive) is 7.79 acres comprised of multi-use trails, a playground, two tennis courts, and basketball courts.
-An open play area is coming soon.
+An open play area is coming soon as this is one of the Lake Braddock Parks that is being improved.

 Monticello Park in Fairfax (5315 Guinea Road) is 8.85 acres of open play area, a dog park, a playground, and multi-use trails currently under construction.
 Among local birders, this park is renowned for its great diversity of migrating warblers; nearly all eastern species have occurred here.
 The park’s creek is a focus for migrant activity, as well as a steep canyon and creek.